sthysel/pandashells/README.md

 The visualizations can also be saved to image files (e.g. .png) or rendered to html.
 The html generated can either be opened directly in the browser to show an interactive plot (using mpld3), or can be embedded in an existing html file.
-The examples below show pandashells-created png images along with the command used to generate them.
+The examples below show Pandashells-created png images along with the command used to generate them.

 * Simple xy scatter plots